- My VitaCup Review : The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 One thing all reviewers agree upon is that the Keurig Mini is very cute.
-It is available in number of colors; these color options change frequently and their availability depends upon where you purchase your Keurig.
-This coffeemaker will fit with any décor; its sleek, small and comes in a color that will match whatever you need it to.
+It is available in a number of colors; these color options change frequently and their availability depends upon where you purchase your Keurig.
+This coffeemaker will fit with any décor; it’s sleek, small, and comes in a color that will match whatever you need it to.

 Variety is the Spice

 With Keurig, you know you will always have options for variety.
 Since the Mini takes traditional cups, you can purchase K-Cups from a number of different manufacturers, so there are always a variety of flavors available.

 There are a few things people find problematic with this Keurig.

 - Takes About 2 Minutes to Brew: For one thing, it turns out some people don’t like to wait to two minutes for their cup of coffee to brew.
 They find this a bit too slow.
 If you don’t mind starting the brew and doing something else for two minutes, though, it shouldn’t be a problem.
 Or, if you just keep this model around for guests, it’s probably not something you’ll worry over.

 - Limited Batch Recalls: You should also be aware that there was a recall of the Keurig Mini, but that only affects those K10s manufactured from December 2009 to July 2014; so, if you purchase a brand new Mini, there will be no problem.
 The old machines were prone to overheating (more info is available on the Keurig website), but the new models are fine.